neilpatrickharris/NeilPatricksGAltarLighter/readme.txt

 http://www.powerbot.org/community/topic/717653-neilpatricks-galtar-lighter/

 Profit/Hour Estimate:

-    100,000- 1,000,000.
+    -100,000- 1,000,000.
 There is a risk of no donations, but also the reward of 1M+ donations.
-    I've personally made 30m in 1 week with this script, sometimes making up to 6m+ per day (10 hours per day).
+    -I've personally made 30m in 1 week with this script, sometimes making up to 6m+ per day (10 hours per day).

 Features:
     -Lights the incense burners.
     -Simple paint
     -Completely AFK for 6 Hours.
 (Gui timer helps to keep track of when 6 hours is almost up)